 Mobile Data Security and HIPAA Compliance

-Mobile gadgets now present a new challenge to organizations that value HIPAA compliance and privacy and security rules.
 Potentially, they carry a considerable risk of a data breach, especially when in the wrong hands.
 For this reason, organizations need to be more proactive in guaranteeing and enforcing mobile data security to comply with HIPAA regulations.

 Health care providers – and the different players in that sector – have all embraced the mobile technology revolution.
 Smartphones, tablets, and many portable devices are standard features in most hospitals.
-In such circumstances, it becomes more important for covered entities to act more to avoid HIPAA violations, which can drive them out of business when the penalties arise.

 HIPAA and Mobile Devices and the Healthcare Industry

 It is common knowledge that players in the healthcare sector rely on mobile computing devices more than ever before.
 Such devices include personal digital assistants (PDAs), tablets, laptops, and smartphones, to mention a few.
-The healthcare sector invests in different mobile technologies that include hospital information systems (HISs), electronic medical records (EMRs), electronic health records (EHRs), and clinical decision support systems (CDSSs), among others.

 The good news is while there are valid reasons for worrying about violations via mobile devices and technology, their security keeps getting better.
 HIPAA has regulations that touch on using any kind of electronic device.
-Portable devices feature on its list of regulations on protecting patients’ information.
-Mobile devices have state-of-the-art security, but the potential for violations is real.

 Remember, mobile devices aren’t as secure as healthcare professionals would like the world to believe.
 If anything, computers are safer than these devices.
 Antivirus software, firewalls, and encryption all work together to make computers safe at the workplace.
-These tools and devices are not available for mobile devices.
-Other threats that make mobile devices a risky affair include:

-1. Lack of authentication
+Lack of authentication

-2. Mobile malware
+Mobile malware

-3. Unsecure Wi-Fi networks
+Unsecure Wi-Fi networks

-4. Outdated operating systems
+Outdated operating systems

-5. Accidental disclosure of data by sharing the devices with loved ones
+Accidental disclosure of data by sharing the devices with loved ones

 Mobile Devices are a Potential Minefield of HIPAA Violations

 The best way to deal with the risk mobile devices present is to examine the potential minefield that mobile devices are to HIPAA violations.
 Accidental authorized exposure of PHI is a regular occurrence in the healthcare sector, primarily because of the increased use and reliance on mobile devices.
-Adequate controls are necessary to ensure that nobody compromises or exposes the electronic PHI on these devices.

-Health care providers must:
+Healthcare providers must:

-1. enable and use lengthier and securer passcodes
+Enable and use lengthier and securer passcodes

-2. desist from using mobile devices on public WIFI
+Desist from using mobile devices on public WIFI

-3. ascertain that any app or operating system in the mobile device is up to date
+Ascertain that any app or operating system in the mobile device is up to date

-4. implement mobile encryption
+Implement mobile encryption

-5. lastly, don’t forget to train and retrain all personnel
+Lastly, don’t forget to train and retrain all personnel

-6. personnel must adhere to all essential mobile security practices
+Personnel must adhere to all essential mobile security practices

-7. they must also do more to prevent theft and loss of the devices
+They must also do more to prevent theft and loss of the devices

-8. examples of measures worth taking to prevent this include thorough assessment and addressing mobile data security risks
+Examples of measures worth taking to prevent this include thorough assessment and addressing mobile data security risks

 Remember, HIPAA requires covered entities to allow only authorized persons to access PHI.